Mmmx09/Model-training---DOHMH-New-York-City-Restaurants-inspection-result/README.md

 * `avg_last_3_scores`: The average score of the past three checks (Historical inertia).
 * `days_since_last`: The number of days since the last inspection (Regulatory pressure and time decay).
 * `action`: Administrative handling result.

+## Streamlit demonstration
+Clone my Github project and write `streamlit run app1.py` in terminal, then you can go to my website.